314th Military Intelligence Battalion (United States): Origin/meaning

 Oriental blue and silver/silver gray are the colors traditionally associated with the Military Intelligence Corps.
-The red and white Okinawa symbol represents the unit’s Pacific service.
+The red and white Okinawa symbol represents the unit's Pacific service.
 The blue and white squares simulate a chess board band allude to strategy in gathering intelligence information.
 Black implies covert operations while the silver key and sword refer to securing information for military activities.
 Black and white also signify day and night operations.
-Crest: The sun represents the Pacific theater of war against Japan during World War II, it’s many rays symbolizing the islands of the Ryukyu group where the 314th saw action.
+Crest: The sun represents the Pacific theater of war against Japan during World War II, its many rays symbolizing the islands of the Ryukyu group where the 314th saw action.
 The scarlet "sphere of two commas" represents Japan and suggests the rising sun symbol of Imperial Japan shattered by United States forces.
 The swords denote combat and readiness.
 Gold signifies excellence, scarlet indicates courage and sacrifice.

 The Coat of Arms was originally approved on 9 May 1990.
 It was amended to include a crest on 22 June 2000.
 The distinctive unit insignia was approved on 8 May 1990.